Dusty Locane

-Dusty Locane (often stylized in all uppercase as DUSTY LOCANE; born June 11, 1999) is an American rapper from Brooklyn, New York.
+Reginald Miot (born June 11, 1999), better known by his stage name Dusty Locane, is an American rapper.
 He began gaining recognition in 2020 and 2021 when his singles "Rollin n Controllin Freestyle" and "Rolando (Caught in the Rain)" began getting popular on various social media platforms, most notably TikTok.
 He has been noted by Billboard for his "raspy, drill sound," and by Pitchfork, who called "Rolando (Caught in the Rain)" a "must-hear" rap song.

 Early and personal life

-Dusty Locane was raised in "a good home," not "subjected to the harsh realities of living in the hood," in Canarsie, Brooklyn, New York.
+Reginald Miot was raised in "a good home," not "subjected to the harsh realities of living in the hood," in Canarsie, Brooklyn, New York.
 His father is Haitian and his mother is Trinidadian, which led to him listening to soca music as a child, in addition to hip hop and R&B. He attended college for a year before getting expelled and initially wanted to pursue a career in basketball.
 He then spent some time in jail, and started considering a music career seriously upon being released.
 He is affiliated with the Rollin' 60s Neighborhood Crips.
 The rapper has three children, a son born on March 23, 2022, a daughter born June 11, 2022, and another son born in August 2022.